alexeyza/alexeyza.github.io/_posts/2017-04-19-must-reads-for-qualitative-research-in-se.markdown

 image2: /assets/article_images/2017-04-19-must-reads-for-qualitative-research-in-se/background-mobile.jpg
 ---

 What papers and books would you consider as *must-reads* for software engineering researchers, especially for researchers that do qualitative studies?
-I share a list of readings that I feel are important, seminal, or fundamental for conducting, communicating, and understanding software engineering research.
+Here is *my list* of readings that I feel are important, seminal, or fundamental for conducting, communicating, and understanding software engineering research.

 <!--more-->
 In no particular order: